Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 7. What setting works best for marquise?

 Four V-prong solitaire or halo with V-prongs at the points.
-Bezel setting is excellent for active lifestyles.
-Three-stone with round or pear side stones is elegant.
+Bezel setting is excellent for active lifestyles because it fully encloses the vulnerable points.
+Three-stone setting with round or pear side stones is elegant and classic.
 See our setting guide.

 Last updated: April 2026.